Chrissy Chlapecka: TikTok

 Chlapecka created her TikTok account in 2019 and began posting videos during the COVID-19 pandemic out of boredom.
 She first went viral with a reenactment of an uncomfortable encounter with a stranger at Walgreens, which quickly received over 500,000 likes.
 She gained prominence on the app through late 2022, with upbeat bimbo-themed content geared toward female and queer audiences ("girls, gays, and theys") and adamantly critical of capitalism and Donald Trump.
-As of June 2022, she had over 4 million TikTok followers.
+As of early August 2026, she has over 4.9 million TikTok followers.

 Music

 Chlapecka was featured on singer Boy Hazy's 2021 album Divinium Armor, including the single "Love In The Wind".
 She began teasing her own music in late 2022, and a preview of her single "I'm So Hot" went viral on TikTok.
 In advance of its release, Rolling Stone named Chlapecka one of "The Brightest Pop Stars to Watch in 2023", writing that she had "the charisma to become the new reigning star of this year's dance floors."
 The song, recorded in Los Angeles with co-writer Alexandra Veltri and producer Dallas Caton, was released on February 3, 2023.

 On January 4, 2024, Chlapecka, after releasing four standalone tracks in the preceding year, initiated the promotion of her forthcoming project.
 Utilizing her social media platforms like Instagram and TikTok, she teased her upcoming musical venture through a five-episode miniseries of skits following the plot where she woke up to find herself stranded in a desert.
 These skits were unveiled periodically in the days leading up to the revelation of the extended play's lead single, titled "I'm Really Pretty", released on February 27, 2024.
 On April 3, 2024, she released the extended play's second single, "Verse."
 In addition to this, she announced that the EP would be titled Girlie Pop and revealed its release date to be June 5, 2024.

 In April 2024, Chlapecka performed the vocals for drag queen Plane Jane's finale song for the 16th season of RuPaul's Drag Race, "Bodysuit".
 On May 15, 2024, she released the third single from Girlie Pop, "10 Boyfriends".